avaneev/prvhash/README.md

 acts as a "pathway" to this final part.
 So, the random sequence of numbers can be "programmed" to produce a neccessary outcome.
-However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed.
+However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed: consider an `A*(B+C)` equation; an adversary can control `C`, but does not know values of `A` and `B`, thus this adversary cannot predict the outcome.

 ## Other ##